neondatabase/website/content/docs/how-to-guides/using-branches.md

 Log in to Neon and create a project in the Neon Console: [https://console.neon.tech](https://console.neon.tech) Add data to your Project using the Neon SQL Editor, `psql`, or some other PostgreSQL client.

-Our docs have more information about how to create a project : https://neon.tech/docs/cloud/getting-started/ https://neon.tech/docs/cloud/tutorials/ https://neon.tech/docs/quickstart/postgres/
+Refer to the Neon documentation for information about creating a Project: https://neon.tech/docs/cloud/getting-started/ https://neon.tech/docs/cloud/tutorials/ https://neon.tech/docs/quickstart/postgres/